GraLoRA: Granular Low-Rank Adaptation for Parameter-Efficient Fine-Tuning: Experiments

 \subsection{Results on Commonsense Reasoning}

 As shown in Table~\ref{tab:commonsense_reasoning}, GraLoRA outperformed other methods across a wide range of models and tasks.
 Notably, GraLoRA demonstrated superior performance across models of varying scales, achieving a 1.1\% improvement in average accuracy on both Qwen2.5-1.5B and LLaMA3.1-70B.
-It also delivered a 0.9\% gain on the widely used mid-sized model, Qwen2.5-7B.
+It also yielded a 0.9\% gain on the widely used mid-sized model, Qwen2.5-7B.
+Moreover, GraLoRA achieved a 3.3\% improvement on LLaMA3.2-3B, surpassing a broad range of baselines as presented in Table~\ref{tab:commonsense_reasoning_additional}.

-Furthermore, GraLoRA achieved the best results on 20 out of 24 tasks, consistently outperforming alternatives across benchmarks.
+Furthermore, GraLoRA achieved the best results on 26 out of 32 tasks, consistently outperforming alternatives across benchmarks.
 These results support our analysis in Section~\ref{sec:gralora-gradients}, showing that GraLoRA’s localized updates enhance alignment with FFT and promote robust generalization in multi-aspect reasoning tasks.